 A complex background

 There was a time when Latin America was considered to be a hostile environment for international arbitration.
 There were few legislative assurances that could grant the investors or private parties enough security to trust a local system, and there was a tendency to protect domestic parties over foreigners.
 Incentivised by economies generally closed to foreign trade, certain legal doctrines arose to enforce or echo this protectionism.
 Among those, the Calvo Doctrine is probably the most recognised: it mandates that foreigners are given no preferential treatment over local citizens, and effectively forces foreigners to sue in local courts and be subject to local law.
-The adoption of this doctrine stifled the development of international arbitration in the region.
+The adoption of this doctrine stifled the development of international arbitration in the region for a long time.

 The Calvo Doctrine and other similar obstacles were eventually toppled by the manifest destiny of globalisation.
 Almost all Latin American countries left behind the old protectionist regimes through the adoption and ratification of the main international conventions regarding arbitration.
 In particular, the ratification of the 1958 New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards by most Latin American countries, coupled with its worldwide approval, served as a trigger to open the region to this new globalised practice.
 The evolution was such that, some years later, in 1975, a regional convention to regulate the enforcement of international awards, the Inter-American Convention on International Commercial Arbitration (also known as the Panama Convention), was also adopted and ratified by most Latin American countries.